apostrophecms/changelog-scanner/README.md

 A simple tool to list all commit messages since a given date in the default branch of all repos in a github organization or organizations.
-Great for catching omissions in release announcements and changelogs.
+For those who release npm packages on a regular cadence, this is great for catching omissions in release announcements and changelogs.

 ## Installation

 ```
-npm install
+npm install -g @apostrophecms/changelog-scanner
 ```

-## Configuration

-Copy `config.js.example` to `config.js` and edit it.
-See the provided comments.

 ## Usage

+Make sure `GITHUB_ACCESS_TOKEN` is set in your environment.
+Then:

 ```
-node app --since=2020-06-01
+changelog-scanner orgname1 orgname2 orgname3... --since=2025-09-01
 ```

 ### Additional options